IDAES/idaes-pse/docs/user_guide/vis/index.rst

 Since this is such a simple optimization problem, the solver should finish very quickly with, at the bottom of its diagnostic output, the message ``EXIT: Optimal Solution Found``.

 Now go back to your IFV window and click on "Refresh Graph".
+You should see updated values reflecting the parameter values from the solution.

 ..
 TODO Point out how the values have changed to reflect solved model